Home / The Gospel of Sri Ramakrishna / Volume 2 /

 afterwards returned to Dakshineswar.
 Manindra was about the same age as

 Purna.
 The devotees addressed him as "khoka".
 (Baby.)
-He used to dance in ecstasy
+He used to dance

 when he heard the chanting of God's name.